haileys/mixlab/README.md

 1. Install Microsoft Visual C++

+2. Install LLVM as per [the rust-bindgen documentation](https://rust-lang.github.io/rust-bindgen/print.html#windows).
+Do not install the Mingw64 version from MSYS2's `pacman`.

 2. Install MSYS2 - a distribution of core GNU utilities for Windows.
 Required for dependencies that have unixy build systems with configure scripts and such.

     https://www.msys2.org/